VRC Receives Donation of Islamic Manuscript Archive from Dr. Marianna Shreve Simpson

 The Simpson archive is organized by repository name and manuscript accession number or shelf mark (for example, “British Library Add.
 7622”).
 Each file contains its own documentation template, which provides a detailed record of the title(s) of each manuscript, name(s) of calligrapher, painter, and patron, date and place of production, dimensions of folios and text blocks, paratextual information (paintings, seals, endowment notes, etc.), and other key data for every manuscript that Dr. Simpson has examined throughout her distinguished career as an academic, scholar, and curator of Islamic art.

 A further announcement will be made once the archive is fully available online.
-In the meantime, should researchers wish to inquire about specific manuscript records, they may direct their questions to Elizabeth Rauh (email@example.com), project research assistant, or Kim Schroeder (firstname.lastname@example.org), head of the Visual Resources Collection at the University of Michigan (http://www.lsa.umich.edu/histartvrc).
+In the meantime, should researchers wish to inquire about specific manuscript records, they may direct their questions to Professor Christiane Gruber (email@example.com) or Cathy Pense (firstname.lastname@example.org), Head of the Visual Resources Collections at the University of Michigan (http://www.lsa.umich.edu/histartvrc).